Skin Pigmentation Treatment in Surrey

-Book a consultation with our experts at Light Touch Clinic to discuss the various treatment options at our clinic in Surrey.
-We will assess your individual case and create a treatment that is bespoke to you.
+Book a consultation with our doctor-led team at Light Touch Clinic to discuss the various treatment options at our clinic in Surrey.
+During your consultation, we will assess your skin in detail and create a personalised treatment plan tailored to your individual needs.

 CQC logo